tarantool/doc/doc/reference/reference_lua/box_space.rst

     .. method:: select([key [,, options]])

         Search for a tuple or a set of tuples in the given space.
+This method doesn't yield (for details see :ref:`Сooperative multitasking <atomic-cooperative_multitasking>`).

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`